Systematics — Laziness or Avoidance

 Understanding the essential criteria can help short-circuit a fruitless extended evaluation.
 If something in the system doesn’t meet a criterion, that can be a deal-breaker.
 It is no longer viable.
 Some systems are complex.
 So this may require scanning ahead to look for problem areas.
 Addressing existential issues is difficult and often put off for much later in a system (if at all).
 If they aren’t addressed at all, that should be a red flag.
 By looking for deal-breakers that can avoid a lot of wasted time.
 It can help one know when to quit on that particular approach.
 From there, the search can move on.

 Now, some proposed metaphysical systems are just in the fledgling stage but might be promising.
 This makes things a bit more complicated.
 One way to evaluate an incomplete new system (or anyone that doesn’t explicitly address existential concerns) is to look at the early fundamentals and project where they can lead.
 A good place to start is ontology — how things fundamentally are.
 Is there a monism or dualism?
 Is it simple or complex?
-Is there fundamental intentionality or non-intentionality involved in how reality is constituted?
+Is there fundamental intentionality or non-intentionality involved in how reality becomes constituted?
 And so on.
 Initial fundamentals constrain what can follow and determine whether or not it is even possible for certain criteria to be met.
 It takes some experience with various systems but using this method may greatly facilitate an evaluation.

 While so far I’ve talked about a personal evaluation of metaphysical systems, this applies equally to those who are trying to develop one.
 As an example, recently I’ve seen a lot in forums and online media about the problem of consciousness (subjective experience) with many proposals being offered.
 Inevitably, they either propose a metaphysical system or expand on one.
 For developers, knowing when to quit on a certain line of thinking and try something else can avoid wasted time and crucial (perhaps terminal) problems down the road.